Yield: One 9-inch pie

 2 tablespoons unsalted butter, cut into small cubes

 1 tablespoon water

 Coarse sugar, for sprinkling (optional)

 For the Pie Crust:

-1. Place all dry ingredients into a food processor and pulse to evenly distribute.
-Add the cold, cubed butter to the flour mixture, pulsing until the mixture resemble coarse cornmeal.
+- Place all dry ingredients into a food processor and pulse to evenly distribute.
+Add the cold, cubed butter to the flour mixture, pulsing until the mixture resembles coarse cornmeal.
 To make by hand, cut in the butter using a pastry cutter or fork.

 For the Filling:

 - Preheat oven to 350°F.

 - In a large bowl, mix together cherries, sugar, lemon juice, Cup4Cup flour and salt.